donghyunSon8190/5gc/src/lte/doc/source/lte-design.rst

 SGW/PGW node, it is delivered locally (as the destination address of the outmost IP header matches the address of the point-to-point net device).
-The local delivery process will forward the packet to the EpcSgwPgwApplication via the correponding UDP socket.
-The EpcSgwPgwApplication then removes the GTP header and forwards the packet to the VirtualNetDevice.
+The local delivery process will forward the packet to the NgcSgwPgwApplication via the correponding UDP socket.
+The NgcSgwPgwApplication then removes the GTP header and forwards the packet to the VirtualNetDevice.
 At this point, the outmost header of the packet is the end-to-end IP header.
 Hence, if the destination address within this header is a remote host on the internet, the